 Tibia and Fibula (Leg)

-The tibia, also known as the shinbone, is a long bone of the lower leg found between the patella and the ankle.
+The tibia, also known as the shin bone, is a long bone of the lower leg found between the patella and the ankle.
 It is the larger and stronger of the two bones in the leg below the knee in vertebrates (the other being the fibula), and connects the knee with the ankle bones.
-The tibia is named for the Greek aulos flute, also known as a tibia.
+The tibia is named for the Greek aulos flute.
 It is commonly recognized as the strongest weight-bearing bone of the body.
-It forms the medial part of the ankle joint.
-It is the second largest bone next to the femur.
+It forms the medial part of the ankle joint and is the second largest bone next to the femur.
 Like the femur, the tibia bears much of the body's weight and plays an essential role in movement and locomotion.
 In the male, its direction is vertical and parallel with the bone of the opposite side.
 In the female, it has a slightly oblique direction downward and laterally, to compensate for the greater obliqueness of the femur.
-It is prismoid in form, expanded above, where it enters into the knee-joint, contracted in the lower third, and again enlarged but to a lesser extent towards the ankle joint.
+The tibia is prismoid in form, which means it is polyhedron-like in shape with parallel planes containing an equal number of points.
+It is wider at the top, where it enters into the knee-joint, contracted in the lower third, and again enlarged but to a lesser extent towards the ankle joint.

 The superior tibiofibular articulation is an arthrodial joint between the lateral condyle of the tibia and the head of the fibula.
 The inferior tibiofibular articulation (tibiofibular syndesmosis) is formed by the rough, convex surface of the medial side of the lower end of the fibula, and a rough concave surface on the lateral side of the tibia.
 The tibia is connected to the fibula by an interosseous membrane, forming a type of joint called a syndesmosis.
 The forward flat part of the tibia is called the fibia, often confused with the fibula.